acao/yarn-compose/readme.md

-# yarn-compose
+🦑 polyrepo development for the rest of us 🦑

 A simple utility to orchestrate node projects using git and yarn link.

-Handy for multi-repo projects that require development with dispirate branches.
+Handy for multi-repo projects that require development with disparate branches.

-For orchestrating npm/yarn moneorepos, see lerna.
+For orchestrating npm/yarn monorepos, see lerna or yarn workspaces.

 Many more features coming soon.
 This takes care of the annoying parts for me.

-This was created to make it easier for me to iterate on language features for the graphql ecosystem.
+This was primarily created to make it easier for me to iterate on language features for the graphql ecosystem.
+I hope it serves you well.
+Be sure to create a github issue if you need anything!

-# Requirements
+# System Requirements

-- git (windows git bash will probably work)
+- git (windows git bash will probably work, create an issue if it doesnt please!)
-- yarn
+- yarn (eventually will support a mix of npm/yarn projects)
-- node 11 (maybe works with 10? try it!)
+- node 11 (maybe works with <11? try it!)

 # Setup